nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Enrolment Commands

-Enrolments are a way for you to manage your members’ involvement in your events.
+Enrolments are a way for you to manage your members’ involvements in your events.
 The enrolment commands below are the bread-and-butter for your participation tracking needs:

 #### Enrol a Member to an Event: `enrol`